Center of Excellence for Alzheimer's Disease (CEAD)

 There are also interventions and support groups.
 The interventions are designed to educate the caregiver and support them as they are caring for a person with AD.
 These interventions provide tools to manage the care of the individual making it easier for the caregiver.
 Support groups are designed to allow the caregiver to vent and share their experiences with other caregivers, letting them know that they may feel alone but they are NOT alone.
 As well as stress management and taking time for you helps a caregiver cope with Caregiver Burden.

-"That's when I need the support of the Brooklyn Alzheimer's Disease Assistance Center's group the most."
+"That's when I need the support group the most."